A South County Health Flu Clinic is here Sunday from 8:30 to 1:30 in the Conference Room.

 ALTAR FLOWERS OR SANCTUARY LAMP

 Please remember that there is a sign-up sheet (on the bulletin board across from the kitchen) to request dedicating altar flowers or the sanctuary lamp candle in memory or thanksgiving.
-We have several Sundays available in August and September.
+We have several Sundays available.
 Sign up early to get a particular Sunday of importance; maybe to remember a birthday or the anniversary of a loved one’s passing.

 Remember that Morning Prayer is being said Tuesday-Thursday at 9:30 a.m.
 Everyone is welcome.